Belodri/Orbital-Mini-Sandbox/PDD.md

 # Revision History

+- **09/07/2025**
+    - Added `QuadTreeNode.cs` and `AABB.cs` quad tree components to `Physics` structure.
+    - Redefined `AppShell` as an event-based, reactive, unidirectional orchestrator and preset handler.
+    - Refactored `CanvasView` into a fully decoupled, dumb rendering component.
+    - Refactored `AppDataManager` into a decoupled data manager with queued updates.
 - **03/07/2025**
     - Removed replaced `Physics.Tick` timestamp argument in favour of accepting a deltaTime argument.
 - **02/07/2025**